programistka/personal-website/content/blog/comparing-react-to-react-native/index.md

 React Native runs on 2 different threads.
 The _Main_ thread is responsible for rendering the UI and receiving user gestures while the _JavaScript_ thread is responsible for defining the structure of the UI as well as handling the application’s business logic.

 The React Native architecture is quite interesting and you can find many good talks on YouTube from the Facebook developers talking about the inner workings of React Native.
-Here’s two talks worth checking out if you’re interested in learning more: [one](https://www.youtube.com/watch?v=7rDsRXj9-cU), [two](https://www.youtube.com/watch?v=plTTFqbEiEE).
+Here’s two talks worth checking out if you’re interested in learning more: <Link to="https://www.youtube.com/watch?v=7rDsRXj9-cU">one</Link>, <Link to="https://www.youtube.com/watch?v=plTTFqbEiEE">two</Link>.

 ---